PatrikHasselblad/PatrikHasselblad.github.io/pages/about.markdown

 I grew up a long, long time ago, before we even had computers in our homes.
 Instead we used to be outdoors; fishing, biking, taking apples from neighbours trees.
 Just common stuff.

+I live outside of Stockholm with my family; 2 children and a fiancée.

 Programming and system development has always been an interest of mine but opening the big brick-books has always been somewhat tedious.
 So it always ended up on the shelf.